IDNI/TML/manual.md

   * Testing
 * Queries need a rewrite.
 * String from trees.
+* Strings are encoded in a different style than described here.
 * Support binary input files and UTF-8 charset.
 * Grammars support only one input string for now, with default start symbol S.
 * Parsing error messages and bugs.